VenomRose-Juri/MASPO-RL/README.md

 For more details on the theoretical analysis and comparison, please refer to our paper.

-## 🙏 Acknowledgments

-This implementation is built on top of [verl](https://github.com/volcengine/verl), a flexible and efficient RLHF framework.
-We thank the verl community for their excellent infrastructure.

 ## 🐛 Troubleshooting

 ### Common Issues